By Gabriele Walkow

 Primarily a vacation destination, Playa Venao is home to about 350 full-time residents, with numbers that swell on weekends and during national holidays.
 These residents are mostly comprised of younger international, pre-retiree expats who own or work at businesses; or work remotely—creating a tight-knit, friendly expat community that is certain to grow in the years to come.

 Playa Venao is located in the driest part of Panama, known as the Dry Arc.
 Dry season runs from December to April and wet or green season runs from May to November.
-With temperatures averaging between 75 F to 88 degrees F., residents can enjoy their sun, sea, sand, and surf playground year-round.
+With temperatures averaging between 75 F to 88 F, residents can enjoy their sun, sea, sand, and surf playground year-round.

 With its consistent waves, active surf culture, and warm waters, Playa Venao beckons to locals and visiting surfing enthusiasts of every skill level.
 Board rentals and surf lessons are offered at many of the hotels, hostels, and surf shops that dot the beach.
 Locals have their own boards, of course!